Skip to content

 Breakaways

-Aleksei Kolosov is expected to start on Thursday.
-He did leave morning skate early after speaking with the training staff and stretching in the tunnel to the locker room. … Defenseman Cam York skated with the team at morning skate for the first time since going on injured reserve with an upper-body injury.
-He was in a blue no-contact jersey. … Goalie Sam Ersson was also on the ice for morning skate after being injured on Saturday.
+Ivan Fedotov is expected to start in goal Thursday in place of Aleksei Kolosov, who left morning skate early after speaking with the training staff.
+Kolosov suffered what the team later called a lower body injury. … Defenseman Cam York skated with the team at morning skate for the first time since going on injured reserve with an upper-body injury.
+He was in a blue no-contact jersey. … Goalie Sam Ersson also was on the ice for morning skate after being injured on Saturday.
 Ersson also skated in Carolina but did not go on until the tail end of morning skate.